The Trump administration's changes to the Public Charge rule were blocked on March 9, 2021!

-Download our community resources and FAQs using the links below.
+We will continue to update our website and materials to reflect this change in the near future.
 For other updated resources, download them directly from the national Protecting Immigrant Families campaign.
 To join the campaign listserv, go here.
+For questions related to the Public Charge rule, contact Seongeun Chun, Director of Health Policy, at [email protected]

 What is a “public charge?”

-An immigrant who uses certain kinds of benefits from the government might be considered a “public charge” by the government.
+An immigrant who is likely to become “primarily dependent on the government for subsistence” can be considered a “public charge” by the government.
 This can affect certain immigrants’ immigration status.
 Utilizing government programs alone does not make a person a public charge.

 When does the government decide if someone is a “public charge”?

-It happens when someone is applying for a green card or some kinds of visas.
+It happens when someone is applying for a green card.
 When an immigrant applies for citizenship the government does NOT check if the person is a “public charge.”

 Immigrants with some statuses can apply for a green card or visa WITHOUT “public charge” scrutiny.
 These include: